Priyanshu-Ganwani09/TIC-TAC-TOE-GAME/README.md

 # TIC-TAC-TOE-GAME
-The tic-tac-toe game built using object-oriented programming (OOP) concepts is a two-player game played on a 3x3 grid. .
+The tic-tac-toe game built using object-oriented programming (OOP) concepts is a two-player game played on a 3x3 grid.
+The game maintains a game board and tracks the current player.
+It provides methods to display the board, allow players to make moves, and check for wins or draws.
+The game loop continues until a win or draw is detected.
 OOP principles are applied to create a structured and reusable codebase for easy maintenance and future enhancements.